 Which brings us to the contemptuous accusation that Asatru is a religion for “medieval reenactors and Lord of the Rings nerds”.

 In point of fact, modern heathen beliefs are a restoration of tribal religions that existed throughout the Iron Age; some even tracing back to the Bronze Age and likely carried forward via oral recitation by Indo-European clans during the 1st and 2nd migratory expansions.
 The Aesir and Vanir as we know them today aren’t modern fictional constructs; nor are elves, dwarves or giants.
-Stories of the nine worlds and the beings that inhabit each – and all connected by the greatest of trees – have been told throughout time with the earliest tales able to be traced back to the Nordic Stone Age (and by Eurasian shaman).
+Stories of the nine worlds and the beings that inhabit each – and all connected by the greatest of trees – have been told throughout time with the earliest tales able to be traced back to the Nordic Stone Age.

 Tolkein’s tales are stirring epics and rightfully beloved by many; but they don’t in any way represent heathenry or its beliefs.
 Those were cultivated long ago and continue to be rediscovered to this day.